Angela Merkel: Germany could ban gas and diesel cars

 The internal combustion engine has suffered a new body blow, this time in the country that invented the modern car.

-Chancellor Angela Merkel hinted that it's only a matter of time before Germany followed France, Britain, India and other countries in banning new sales of cars fitted only with gas or diesel engines.
+Chancellor Angela Merkel hinted that it's only a matter of time before Germany follows France, Britain, India and other countries in banning new sales of cars fitted only with gas or diesel engines.

 Asked whether it would make sense for Germany to set a deadline to end sales of such vehicles, Merkel told weekly tabloid Super Illu in its latest edition: